The People of the Book and the Hierarchy of Discrimination

 The Shabak are an ethnic minority that has lived in the region since the 16th century.
 Between 250,000 and 400,000 Shabaks currently reside in Iraq (external link), mostly in the north.
 Though they have ethnic ties to the Kurds, Turks, and Persians, they stress their own ethnic identity.
 The majority identify as Shia, but some are Sunni.
 The Shabak belief system combines aspects of Sufi Islam and Christianity, a difference that has led to their marginalization and oppression.

 An ethnic minority in Iraq whose history in the region dates to the 15th century, Turkmen reside primarily in the northern and central provinces of Mosul, Kirkuk, Salaheddin, and Diyala.
 They are considered the third-largest ethnic group in the country, with population estimates ranging from 500,000 to 2.5 million (external link).
-Although the majority of Turkmen are either Shia or Sunni Muslim, a small number of them identify as Christian.
+The majority of Turkmen are Sunni Muslim, and about 30 percent identify as Shia.
+A small number identify as Christian.

 Turkmen have faced decades of persecution and pressure to assimilate to both Arab and Kurdish populations.
 Under Saddam Hussein’s “Arabization” policies, they were forcibly displaced from their homes, discriminated against in the workplace, and encouraged to formally change their ethnic identity.
 They have been frequent targets of the Islamic State’s violent campaigns.

-Even before the arrival of the self-proclaimed Islamic State, Turkmen had been under assault.
+A community that is united by ethnicity but divided by religion, the Shia Turkmen community came under sustained attack in the post-2003 insurgency.
 Twenty Turkmen students were killed in June 2006, and in July of that year a suicide bomber killed 28 Turkmen outside a cafe near Kirkuk.
 Between 2003 and 2006, a reported 1,350 Turkmen were killed and 3,658 houses were destroyed in the area of Tal Afar.
 In July 2009, suicide bombers killed 45 Turkmen and wounded 65.
 In August 2009, a truck bomb exploded outside a funeral, killing at least 37 people.
 In 2012, according to reports, 46 Turkmen were assassinated, 12 were kidnapped, 329 were injured, and 61 died in explosions, including at mosques.